top of page

 However, many impetuous policies were implemented simultaneously, ultimately bringing chaos and destruction to the wealthy and prosperous Sui Dynasty.

-Emperor Yang of Sui initiated some wars during his ruling period that were insightful in strategy but had started rashly long before the empire was well prepared.
+Emperor Yang of Sui initiated several wars during his reign, displaying strategic insight, but many were launched hastily before the empire was adequately prepared.

 Therefore, some wars extended the territory of his empire, while others caused severe loss of soldiers and money.